oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 - [Use PKCE with OAuth 2.0 and Spring Boot for Better Security](/blog/2020/01/23/pkce-oauth2-spring-boot)
 - [Migrate Your Spring Boot App to the Latest and Greatest Spring Security and OAuth 2.0](/blog/2019/03/05/spring-boot-migration)

+Follow Okta Developers for more great content and updates from the team!
+You can find us on [Twitter](https://twitter.com/oktadev), [Facebook](https://www.facebook.com/oktadevelopers), subscribe to our [YouTube Channel](https://youtube.com/c/oktadev), or start the conversation below.